 What is Medication Management?

 Medication management is a method of organizing prescription medications to ensure a patient is taking the right dosages at the right time.
 This system also tracks the results of medication usage to determine the effectiveness of their desired therapeutic outcome.

 While medication management typically focuses on prescription drugs, it’s also important to evaluate how over-the-counter dosages interact as well.
 A doctor can provide recommendations for ongoing medication use.
 Then, the patient, family, and caregivers should have a medication management plan in place to implement these recommendations.

 Medication management affects a patient’s overall health by helping patient meet their healthcare goals.
 Proper use of these medications reduces side effects, decreases risk for the patient, and helps to minimize the possibility of drug interactions.

-According to a study completed by JAMA Internal Medicine, approximately 80% of aging adults use a minimum of two prescription medications regularly.
+According to several studies by the JAMA Internal Medicine and NIH, approximately 80% of aging adults use a minimum of two prescription medications regularly.
 36% of the senior population uses five or more prescriptions.
 The more medications a person is using, the higher the risk of complications and interactions – which is why it’s important to implement effective medication management strategies.

 7 Medication Management Tips for Seniors

 Setting up a medication management system doesn’t have to be complicated.
 Instead, consider these medication management tips to find the solutions that will work best for your needs: